Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-android.md

   The integrating service should implement the final redirect to render a button on the webpage.
 This button, when tapped by the end user, triggers the app switch back into your app.

 - **Automating the Process:**
-  To avoid requiring the user to click a button, you can establish a postMessage channel between your app and the Custom Tab.
+  To avoid requiring the user to click a button, you can establish a postMessage channel between your app and the Custom Tab, and optionally use data push messages when available.
 This channel enables the webpage at the final step to automatically notify your app of the flow’s completion and pass any necessary parameters, thereby allowing for the automatic termination of the flow.

 ---